-Determines Bowdoin's nominees for external fellowships and makes award decisions for institutional fellowships.
-Selects the student Commencement and Sarah and James Bowdoin Day speakers, and consults with the Dean of Student Affairs to select the Lucien Howe division of Math and Natural Sciences.
+Cinairi appointe a l Members: faculty: nine, at least one from each division and three from the division of Math and Natural Sciences.
 Tenured and tenure-track faculty, visiting faculty, lecturers and senior lecturers on multi-year contracts eligible to serve.
-Term of service: three years staff: two students: one, to be consulted for student speakers only ex officio: Associate Dean for Academic Affairs, Director of
+Term of service: three years staff: two students: one, to be consulted for student speakers only ex officio: Associate Dean for Academic Affairs, Director of Student Fellowships and Research, and two representatives of Student Affairs.